 UPDATE August 2021: Owing to the Coronavirus (COVID-19) outbreak and complications affecting international travel the Trust’s programme of visitors remains suspended and will not now resume until April 2022 at the earliest.
 All candidates whose visits have been affected (see below) have been offered alternative dates in 2022.
 For this reason that there will be no applications process in 2021 and all places for 2022 should be considered filled.
 The Trust will invite applications in autumn 2022 for visits to London the following year.

 The programme will remain suspended until visitors from overseas can safely be accommodated without any risk to the health of the Trust’s staff and the permanent residents at its two London houses, or to the visitors themselves.
-We are nonetheless hopeful that it will be possible to resume the programme from September and in any case will continue to keep prospective visitors informed of developments.
+We are nonetheless hopeful that it will be possible to resume the programme in 2022 and in any case will continue to keep prospective visitors informed of developments.

 The following students and scholars were awarded places to study in London with the support of the Trust in 2020.
 Their places have been held over until 2022.

 ABDELFATTAH, Asmaa, Curator, Egyptian Museum, Cairo; MA in Egyptology, Cairo University, EGYPT: ‘The Religious Iconography located beneath the head of the mummy on the coffins of the twenty first dynasty.’